 Aquatic Toxicity Test Methods

-Issue B. Should specific test methods amenable to the TST approach be required for determining whether ambient receiving water meets numeric water quality objectives and for assessing compliance with applicable permit terms?
+Issue B. Should specific test methods amenable to the TST approach be required for determining whether ambient water meets numeric water quality objectives and for assessing compliance with applicable permit terms?

 Current Conditions

 In aquatic toxicity tests, organisms of a particular species are held in test chambers and exposed to an aqueous-based sample (e.g., effluent, storm water, receiving water), and observations are made at predetermined exposure periods.
 At the end of the test, the responses of test organisms are used to estimate the effect of the sample.